arnauddesombre/Yahoo-Finance/README.md

 Return: 1 quote.

 <b>yahoo_quotes(symbols)</b><br>
 Retrieve the real-time quotes of all symbols in the list.
-The retrieval is parallelized using threads to allow for an efficient execution.<br>
+The retrieval is parallelized using threads to allow for an efficient execution (it takes about the same time to retrieve 1 quote or a list of quote).<br>
 Return: a list of quotes matching the symbols list.

 Each quote is an object: